 • 2000: Released the HCV Core Antigen ELISA Test System—the first test commercially available for the direct detection in blood and plasma of HCV core antigen, a marker of early infection in hepatitis C-infected individuals.

-• 2000: Established Advanced Cellular and Diagnostic Systems (now Veridex), an independently managed franchise focused on bringing high value diagnostic, monitoring and screening solutions to cancer and other disease states such as CNS and cardiovascular.
+• 2000: Established Advanced Cellular and Diagnostic Systems (formerly Veridex and now Janssen Diagnostics), an independently managed franchise focused on bringing high value diagnostic, monitoring and screening solutions to cancer and other disease states such as CNS and cardiovascular.

 • 2001: Became the first diagnostic company to receive U.S. FDA approval for automated random access hepatitis tests, on the VITROS® ECi Immunodiagnostic System.

 • 2001: Developed Ortho trak-C™, the world’s first branded “Total HCV Core Antigen” test designed to provide reliable measures of HCV viremia that will lead to improvements in the management of patients with HCV infection.

 • 2002: Acquired Micro Typing Systems of Pompano Beach, Florida, the manufacturer of the ID-Micro Typing System™ (ID-MTS) used in hospitals and donor centers to help to ensure safe and effective blood transfusions.

 • 2003: Launched Ortho ProVue®, the first fully automated Immunohematology system for use with the ID-Micro Typing System™ (ID-MTS) Gel Test™ in North America.

 • 2004: Launched VITROS® ECiQ Immunodiagnostic System and the Auto Vue Innova.

 • 2004:Launched VITROS® 5, 1 FS Chemistry System, raising Industry standards for ease-of-use, integrity of results and operational efficiency.